huytuph/resume/README.md

 4. enter 'r' to return to previous menu

-5. enter option '8' on main menu to exit the program
+5. enter option '8' on main menu or 'CTRL-C' anytime to exit

 ---